Application-Defined Receive Side Dispatching on the NIC: Implementation

-\Para{Performance considerations.} As described, Matcher needs to instruct ByteStream based on the configured dispatch rules, which indicates that it requires more cycles to dispatch a packet as the complexity (\ie number of skip-and-checks) increases.
+\Para{Parallel RSDs.} Since Matcher needs to instruct BytePipe based on the configured dispatch rules, it requires more cycles to dispatch a packet as the complexity (\ie number of skip-and-match) increases.
 This will bottleneck the NIC processing.
 To alleviate the potential performance bottleneck due to RSD's serial processing, we apply parallel RSDs to process the incoming packets.
-Requests are sharded across parallel RSDs by their request IDs.
+Messages are sharded across parallel RSDs by their message IDs.
 A larger number of parallel RSDs improves performance but results in larger hardware resource consumption.
-Currently, the number of parallel RSDs is set to 4 in \sysname.
+Currently, the number of parallel RSDs is set to 4 in \sysname for our FPGA prototype meeting timing constraints at 250 \si{MHz}.

-Additionally, when Matcher emits the dispatch result, it still needs to wait for ByteStream to finish flushing unused bytes of the same packet, to avoid polluting the processing of the next packet.
+\Para{Explicit indicator of dispatch info length.} Additionally, when Matcher emits the dispatch result, it still needs to wait for BytePipe to finish flushing unused bytes of the same packet, to avoid polluting the processing of the next packet.
 However, flushing needs cycles.
-If it takes too long, the packet FIFO will be filled up, thus causing a bottleneck in the NIC pipeline.
-To this end, we introduce a field {\it seg\_cnt} in QNP header (Figure~\ref{fig:qnp_hdr}) to indicate how many AXI-S segments are used by Matcher when serializing requests into packets (\S\ref{sssec:qnp_rpc_lib}).
-The segment size is determined by the AXI-S data width, which is 64B in our implementation.
+If it takes too long, the temporary packet buffer will be filled up, thus causing a bottleneck in the NIC pipeline.
+To this end, we introduce a field \textit{seg\_cnt} in QNP header (Figure~\ref{fig:qnp_hdr}) to indicate how many AXI-S segments, where the segment size is determined by the AXI-S data width (64B in our implementation), are used by Matcher when serializing dispatch\_info fields (\S\ref{ssec:impl_qn_sw}).
+Instead of inserting all the packet AXI-S segments, \textit{seg\_cnt} controls the number of AXI-S segments inserted to RSD's transient packet buffer, thus reducing the cycles for flushing unused bytes.